 Customer attrition occurs primarily as a result of: (i) customer initiated switches; (ii) residential moves; (iii) disconnection resulting from customer payment defaults; and (iv) pro-active non-renewal of contracts.
-Average monthly customer attrition for the three months ended September 30, 2020 and 2019 was 3.0% and 4.0%, respectively.
+Average monthly customer attrition for the three months ended June 30, 2020 and 2019 was 3.5% and 3.8%, respectively.

 The current COVID-19 pandemic has caused regulatory agencies and other governmental authorities to take, and potentially continue to take, emergency or other actions in light of the pandemic that may impact our overall customer attrition, including prohibiting the termination of service for non-payment during the current COVID-19 pandemic.
-In addition, some state commissions continue discussions on allowing utilities to spread costs over time while allowing for full financial recovery plus cost of cash at a later date.
+In addition, some state commissions are currently discussing allowing utilities to spread costs over time while allowing for full financial recovery plus cost of cash at a later date.
 This could create an advantage for incumbent utilities as energy service companies have to absorb or pass along COVID-19 related costs to customers, resulting in further disparity between market pricing and the utility price for customers.
-Furthermore, like us, due to restrictions on door-to-door activities, other energy service companies are limited in their ability to market, which may reduce customer initiated switches.
-We believe these orders and circumstances caused our customer attrition to be lower for the third quarter of 2020 compared to the third quarter of 2019.
-Consistent with our previously communicated strategy to shrink our C&I customer book, our customer attrition for C&I customers was slightly higher than the prior year because of our pro-active non-renewal of some of our large commercial contracts; however, this impact was more than offset by the decline in residential customer attrition during the current year.
-Although customer attrition was slightly lower during the third quarter of 2020, we are unable to predict the ultimate impact of these actions on overall customer attrition over the next six months, at this time.
+Furthermore, like us, other energy service companies are limited in their ability to market, which may reduce customer initiated switches.
+We believe these orders and circumstances caused our customer attrition to be lower for the second quarter of 2020 compared to the second quarter of 2019.
+Although customer attrition was slightly lower during the second quarter of 2020, we are unable to predict the ultimate impact of these actions on overall customer attrition at this time.
 Please see "Item 1A-Risk Factors" in this Report.